-Section 1.
-Employees working out of headquarters at various points on the Utility's system shall be transported to and from work on the Utility's time.

-Section 2.
-An employee requested to use his/her personal transportation shall be paid mileage at the prevailing rate set by the City of Vineland.
+- §1.
+Employees working out of headquarters at various points on the Utility's system shall be transported to and from work on City time. - §2.
+An employee requested to use his/her personal transportation shall be paid mileage at the prevailing rate set by the City.